This is Writing Note by Note, a brand new site by Jack Beaudoin that's just

 The site's content is not intended to be prescriptive.
 It's banal to say that the one rule of writing is that there are no rules, although in many cases finding — and following — rules is a fine initial path to competence.
 There's a reason books like those by Strunk and White (The Elements of Style) and Stephen King (On Writing) are perennial best-sellers.
 But for those who are eager to move from competence to mastery, it's essential to write your own rules.
 What this means, at bottom, is not that rules don't apply, but that you apply them to meet your own goals.

-In the same way, the tools and technologies described here should not be adopted with an expectation that they'll work perfectly for you out of the box.
-The tool doesn't make the craftsperson.
-Instead, they are offered in the spirit of example, as personal testimony, and encouragement.
+In the same way, the tools and technologies described here should not be adopted with an expectation that they'll work perfectly for you out of the box or into the future.
+Tools don't make the craftsperson.
+A craftsperson must choose his or her own tools, sometimes even fabricating them, so that they can become an embodied extension of one's being.
+Consider the tools I write about in the spirit of example, as personal testimony, and encouragement to discover your own.